Applications open for first purpose-built cost rental homes in Ireland

 Eligible tenants

-The new cost rental homes form part of the Enniskerry Road Project, designed by Dún Laoghaire Rathdown County Council for the construction of 50 cost rental homes and 105 social homes, along with a community facility and green spaces.
+The new cost rental homes form part of the Enniskerry Road Project, which involves the construction of 50 cost rental homes and 105 social homes, along with a community facility and green spaces.

 - A net household income below €53,000 per annum.